criminalking/criminalking.github.io/_posts/2018-6-29-GAN-Learning.md

 title: GAN Learning
 ---

-Hello welcome to my third post!
+Hello welcome to my second post!
 Today I want to talk about GAN Learning!
 Many ideas below are borrowed from [1].

 Generative adversarial networks(GANs) are an example of generative models.